molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

     ###########################################################################
     ###########################################################################
     ################################ Example usage:
-    mols = [list of BasicMolecules]
+    mols = [list of BasicMolecules] # Example list of BasicMolecules printAtomEnv(mols)
-    print_atom_environments(mols)

 ChEMBL Molecule Standardization and Parent Structure Extraction
 ----------------------------------------------------------------

 CDPKit provides a convenient way to standardize molecules using the ChEMBL standardization pipeline.
 This process can be used to ensure that molecules are represented in a consistent and standardized manner, which is crucial for many cheminformatics tasks.

 .. code-block:: python